 Few figures in history reach the notoriety and cultural impact of the Kelly Gang.
 As so much is easily available on the subject already, here is an easily digestible summary of the so-called Kelly Outbreak.
-For more detailed information, there is a swathe of articles available on A Guide to Australian Bushranging that examine elements of the history in more deeply.
+For more detailed information, there is a swathe of articles available on A Guide to Australian Bushranging that examine elements of the history in more depth.

 The story of the Kelly Gang begins on 15 April, 1878.
 Constable Alexander Fitzpatrick was sent by Sergeant Whelan at Benalla to take charge of the police station at Greta.
 Greta was well-known to police in the district as members of the Kelly, Quinn and Lloyd families (all related) had selections there.
 These families were under particularly strict scrutiny by the police due to their recidivism and suspected involvement in crimes such as stock theft.
 In fact, Constable Fitzpatrick had heard there was a warrant out for the arrest of Dan Kelly, the seventeen year-old son of the notorious Ellen Kelly, for his suspected involvement in horse stealing.
 He made it known to Whelan that he intended to arrest Dan en route to Greta police station.
 Despite popular understanding, Fitzpatrick was not required by law to carry a copy of a warrant with him.

-When Fitzpatrick arrived at the Kelly selection, Dan was not at home so he spoke with Ellen Kelly (who was nursing a newborn) for a period, then rode to their neighbour, William “Brickey” Williamson, and questioned him about whether he had a permit for the logs he was splitting.
+When Fitzpatrick arrived at the Kelly selection, Dan was not at home so he spoke with Ellen Kelly (who was nursing a newborn), then rode to their neighbour, William “Brickey” Williamson, and questioned him about whether he had a permit for the logs he was splitting.
 He lingered until dusk and returned to the Kelly selection in case Dan had returned rather than riding to Greta to take charge of the station as ordered.
 Dan Kelly answered the door and Fitzpatrick made his intentions known.
 Dan agreed to go quietly with Fitzpatrick on condition that he could finish his dinner first as he had been riding all day.
 He denied having stolen any horses and it would later be revealed that he had been in gaol when the animals in question were stolen, corroborating his assertions.
 What happened next is not known for sure due to conflicting evidence.
 What seems to have been the case, according to popular understanding, is that Fitzpatrick possibly made an unwanted sexual advance on fifteen year-old Kate Kelly and a fight broke out.
 Fitzpatrick claimed that Ellen Kelly hit him in the head with a coal shovel and Ned Kelly entered the house and shot him in the wrist, accompanied by Brickey Williamson and Ellen Kelly’s son-in-law Bill Skillion who were both brandishing revolvers.
 Ned Kelly would claim he was never there and Ellen would indicate that Fitzpatrick was drunk and had fought with Ned and Dan.
 Another version of the story states that Fitzpatrick injured his arm on a door latch and claimed it was a bullet wound, cutting himself to make it look like he had removed a bullet.
 Regardless, Fitzpatrick returned to Benalla and lodged a report.
 The following day Ellen Kelly, Brickey Williamson and Bill Skillion were arrested and charged with aiding an attempted murder.
 Ned and Dan Kelly had gone into hiding at Dan Kelly’s hut in the bush, and a £100 reward was posted for the capture of Ned Kelly for attempted murder.

 While the brothers were hiding in the Wombat Ranges Ellen Kelly, Brickey Williamson and Bill Skillion were sentenced.
 Ellen Kelly received three years hard labour, the two men were given six years each.
 Days later a search party was sent from Mansfield to find the Kelly brothers.
 Word soon reached the bushrangers that they were being hunted and they tracked the police as they ventured into the bush from Mansfield on 25 October, 1878.
 Despite the fact they had constructed a fortified hut with huge logs for walls and an armoured door made of sheet metal to protect them in an ambush, they remained on edge.
 The Mansfield police party consisted of Sergeant Michael Kennedy and Constables Thomas McIntyre, Michael Scanlan (of Mooroopna) and Thomas Lonigan (of Violet Town).
 They set up camp on the banks of Stringybark Creek, less than a mile from Dan Kelly’s hut.
 The following day Kennedy and Scanlan headed off to scout for the brothers, leaving McIntyre and Lonigan to tend the camp.
 McIntyre shot some parrots with a shotgun Kennedy had left him for the task of hunting something for supper.
 He returned to camp and began cooking bread.
 Unknown to them, the sound of McIntyre shooting had been heard and Ned Kelly decided to bail up the police.
 He and Dan were joined by Joe Byrne, a young man from the Woolshed Valley who had recently been involved in stock theft with Ned, and Steve Hart, a jockey from Wangaratta.
 Ned claimed his intention was to rob the police of their food and weapons.